Rohatec

 Rohatec is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
-It has about 3,500 inhabitants.
+It has about 3,400 inhabitants.

 Geography

 Rohatec is located about 6 km northeast of Hodonín and 53 km southeast of Brno, on the border with Slovakia.
-It lies in a flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.
 The village is situated on the right bank of the Morava River.

 History

 The first written mention of Rohatec is in a deed of King Ottokar II from 1270.
 From 1368 until the establishment of an independent municipality in 1848, Rohatec belonged to the Strážnice estate.

 Transport

-The I/55 road from Olomouc to Břeclav passes through the municipality.
+The I/55 road from Olomouc to Břeclav runs through the municipality.

 Rohatec is located on the railway lines Přerov–Břeclav and Hodonín–Velká nad Veličkou.